adaranogueira/adara-nogueira-portfolio/README.md

-# 👩‍💻 Adara Nogueira – Full Stack Developer – Technical Portfolio
+# 👩‍💻 Adara Nogueira's Technical Portfolio – Full Stack Developer

 Welcome to my technical portfolio!
 Here you'll find a collection of projects that showcase my experience and passion for Software Development, Artificial Intelligence, Machine Learning and Cybersecurity.